TOP OFFICER Jennifer Miller, DMCP

 TOP OFFICERS Shelly Archer, Joe Fijol, Trevor Hanks, Sharon Purewal, Pete Samulewicz

-There’s strength in numbers: Many DMCs join group that function as marketing networks to bring in business and provide operations support.
+Many DMCs join groups that function as marketing networks to bring in business and provide operations support.

 CEO Stephanie Arone, DMCP